 My Role: During initial testing in late 2024, my role was the lead interviewer.

-In the formal evaluation in late 2025, the research protocol was made collaboratively, with my role being providing feedback on the initial draft.
+In the formal evaluation, the research protocol was made collaboratively, with my role being providing feedback on the initial draft and creating the coding sheet.

 During user testing, I recorded observations in a coding sheet while Maura led the interview and Faith took notes on verbal responses.
-We are currently working on writing a research paper in which I am writing the quantitative data analysis section.
+We're currently writing a research paper in which I'm leading the quantitative and qualitative data analysis.

-What I'd Do Differently: Get feedback from more users to account for diverse learning needs.
+What I'd Do Differently: Get feedback from more users earlier on to account for diverse learning needs.

-Rebuilding the platform in Unity to allow for more design features and better processing performance.
+Rebuilding the iterated platform in Unity to allow for more design features and better processing performance.

-Demoing the tool and sharing the research findings at conferences.
-So far, CN Vision has been demonstrated at Meaningful XR in May 2025.
+Demoing the tool and sharing the research findings at conferences!
+So far, CN Vision has been demonstrated at Meaningful XR in May 2025 and will return in May 2026 as a poster presentation.

 Introducing CN Vision in the classroom!